ryanatkn/gro/README.md

 npm run bootstrap # build and link `gro` - needed only once gro test # make sure everything looks good - same as `npm test`

-# development
+# develop directly on gro:
-gro build # update the `gro` CLI locally
+gro dev

-# use your development version of `gro` locally in another project
+gro test # in another terminal gro test some.test

-cd ../otherproject
+# use your development version of `gro` locally in another project:
-npm link ../gro
+gro build # updates the `gro` CLI cd ../otherproject npm link ../gro # from `otherproject/` gro build # from `gro/` on changes

 # release
 gro build # build for release and update the `gro` CLI